Sienci-Labs/Resources/mill-one/mo-the-basics/mo-cutting-tools.md

 ### To conclude…

-Here’s what we can apply to the most general of cases:
+Here's what we can apply to the most general of cases:

 <b>Size</b>
 <ul>
-  <li>Use the largest diameter cutting tool you can bear if you don’t mind surface finish and want to remove material quickly</li>
+  <li>Use the largest diameter cutting tool you can bear if you don't mind surface finish and want to remove material quickly</li>
   <li>Long tools can make deeper cuts but usually deflect more and affect surface finish, try to use the shortest tool you can afford (or mount it deeper into the router)</li>
 </ul>